EasterWorks/Cergs-V2.4-Backpack/build-log.md

 (this part is TBD - WIP outline)

 - paint black perimeter around clear acrylic panel
+- line backpack with LED strips?
+- CABLE MANAGEMENT
 - install 3mm foam strip tape to frame of backpack and printer.
 - install SLS nylon PA-12 backplates and shuttle to Stealthchanger.
 - install unified shaft BMG extruder gears to Stealthburner extruders.

+# 6: Lessons and improvements

+(this is TBD - WIP outline)

+- should have made the backpack like 30mm more narrow so the bay doesn't have to entirely hang off the edge of the printer's platform to be accessible

-# 6: Replicating this project
+# 7: Replicating this project

 (this part is TBD - WIP outline)